MiraldiLab/maxATAC/README.md

 ## ATAC-seq Data Requirements

 As described in Cazares et al., **maxATAC processing of ATAC-seq signal is critical to maxATAC prediction**.
-Key maxATAC processing steps, summarized in a single command [`maxatac prepare`](./docs/readme/prepare.md#Prepare), include identification of Tn5 cut sites from ATAC-seq fragments, ATAC-seq signal smoothing, filtering with an extended blacklist, and robust, min-max-like normalization.
+Key maxATAC processing steps, summarized in a single command [`maxatac prepare`](./docs/readme/prepare.md#Prepare), include identification of Tn5 cut sites from ATAC-seq fragments, ATAC-seq signal smoothing, filtering with an extended "maxATAC" blacklist, and robust, min-max-like normalization.

 The maxATAC models were trained on paired-end ATAC-seq data in human.
 For this reason, we recommend  paired-end sequencing with sufficient sequencing depth (e.g., ~20M reads for bulk ATAC-seq).
 Until these models are benchmarked in other species, we recommend limiting their use to human ATAC-seq datasets.